 Darwin was once a major port for the Royal Australian Artillery, with more than 110,000 soldiers stationed in the city during WWII.
 Explore the history of Australia’s participation in WWII at the museum’s main exhibition, the Defence of Darwin Experience.
 An immersive experience that reveals the troubled story of the Japanese bombings and resulting invasion of the Philippines, it’s the perfect place for lovers of history.

 Head to the port of Stokes Hill Wharf and enjoy sumptuous seafood eateries at sunset.
-If looking to fish, then you can cast a line here, or perhaps hop on a boat and take a cruise along the coast instead.
+If you’re looking to fish, then you can cast a line here, or hop on a boat and take a cruise along the coast instead.
 A visit to the Bombing of Darwin & Royal Firing Doctor Service is a chance to learn of the history and brave work done by locals who serve.

 Fast & easy travel planning